megazear7/orison/src/partials/documentation/metadata.md

 }
 ```

-Currently the only supported key is the "order" key which determines the order
+The only reserved key is the "order" key which determines the order
-of the `getChildren()` context method.
+of the `children` context property.